HipGraph/HydroLearn/README.md

     Users must implement this module and place the script file at the root of their dataset directory.
     As an example, the Wabash River ground truth dataset is setup with its DatasetVariables.py module in Data/WabashRiver/Observed/.
     To facilitate user implementation of the DatasetVariables module, a template is included under Data/DatasetVariablesTemplate.py and lists all variables that must be defined.
-    It is recommended that users start witj this template and follow the Wabash River DatasetVariables module as an example.
+    It is recommended that users start with this template and follow the Wabash River DatasetVariables module as an example.

 ### Model Integration
 In order add new models to HydroLearn, users will need to complete the following steps:
 1. Implement a Model module
-    The pipeline recognizes models by searching the Models directory (non-recursively) for all modules with the exception of __init__.py and Model.py.
+    The pipeline recognizes models by searching the Models directory (non-recursively) for all modules with the exception of \_\_init\_\_.py, Model.py and ModelTemplate.py.
-    Model operations including initialization, optimization, prediction, etc, are defined and operated by the model itself while HydroLearn simply calls a select few.
+    Model operations including initialization, optimization, prediction, etc, are defined and operated by the model itself while HydroLearn simply calls a select few functions.
-    Currently, HydroLearn is designed to work with models implemented in PyTorch but is flexible enough to allow the incorporation of models implemented in Tensorflow (see GEOMAN.py).
+    Currently, HydroLearn is designed assuming models are implemented in PyTorch but is flexible enough to allow the incorporation of models implemented in Tensorflow (see Models/GEOMAN.py).
-    As a result, models currently implemented for HydroLearn inherit from a Model class implemented in the Models/Model.py module and this model inherits from PyTorch's neural network module.
+    As a result, models currently implemented for HydroLearn inherit from a Model class implemented in the Models/Model.py module and this class inherits from PyTorch's torch.nn.Module.
-    To facilitate user implementation of a model module, a template is included under Models/ModelTemplate.py.
+    To facilitate user implementation of model modules, a template is included under Models/ModelTemplate.py.
     It is recommended that users start with this template and follow the LSTM model module under Models/LSTM.py as an example.